-Criteria JORC Code explanation Commentary biased towards higher auger results, due mainly to the coarser slimes screen used.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-The primary data storage is in a Microsoft Access database.
-Collar data, geology data, assay data and mineralogy data are loaded from separate sources and verified with queries designed to detect common errors.
+Criteria JORC Code explanation Commentary procedures, data verification, data storage (physical and electronic) protocols. assay data and mineralogy data are loaded from separate sources and verified with queries designed to detect common errors.
 Data is then loaded into mining software (Datamine studio RM) and geologists check the resulting cross sections to ensure drillholes are correctly positioned and assays are appropriate for the geology unit and location.
 Discuss any adjustment to assay data.
 No adjustment is made to the assay data for the purposes of public reporting.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 The 1988 - 89 drilling was surveyed using theodolite and chain from a base station set up on rock at Congolone point.
 Survey was undertaken by Kenmare and then checked by an independent survey contractor.
-An RTK GPS system was used to survey drillholes from 2015 to 2023 drill programs.
+An RTK GPS system was used to survey the 2023 drillholes.
 The grid is UTM37S (WGS84) The grid is tied into the national Mozambican topographic controls via a number of beacons setup around site.
 However, these are rarely used as the satellite-based GPS system is primarily used for drillhole surveys.
 The base station for this has been levelled using a nearby beacon.
 A difference of +/- a few metres relative to the national grid is not a concern because the regional topographic data is never used in any case.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 No Exploration Results are reported.
-Variograms in the main mineralised units show X range of 300m and Y range of 420m.
-Drill spacings are nominally 50m x 250m in the main resource and 250m x 500m spacings to the south of the resource.
-Areas with drill spacing of 50m x 250m spacing and availability of mineralogical data are classified as Measured Resources; Indicated: 200m x 250m and 250m x 500m, drilled hole spacing; and Inferred Resources: wider nominal drill hole spacing with very low HM grade: 250m x 500m.
-In view of the variogram ranges, the 50m x 200m spacing is appropriate for Measured Resource status.
-There is a moderate degree of confidence in the continuity of mineralisation in areas tested at drill spacing of 250m x 500m and Inferred Resource classification is appropriate.
-Sample compositing has not been used in the modelling process for HM, Slimes and
+Variograms in the main mineralised units show X range of 850m and Y range of 1500m Drill spacings are nominally 100m x 1000m, with infill drilling 250m x 500m.
+Deposit is classified as Inferred resource.
+In view of the variogram ranges, the 50m x 1000m and 250m x 500m spacing is appropriate for Inferred Resource status.

-Criteria JORC Code explanation Commentary Oversize components of the ore. • Compositing is used to determine mineralogy, but this is far less variable than the HM content and is appropriate.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-The mineralisation has a general NE - SW elongate trend with the main mineralisation 4900m long by 1200m wide.
-Most of the drilling is aligned with the UTM grid with the 50m spacing across strike and 250m spacing along strike.
-The grid spacing is suitable for the orebody shape.
-Sample security The measures taken to ensure sample security.
+The mineralisation has a general NE - SW elongate trend with the main mineralisation 5500m long by 1000m wide.
+Most of the drilling is aligned with the UTM grid with the 100m spacing across strike and 1000m spacing along strike.
+Closed spaced drilling will be oriented along orebody shape.

+Criteria JORC Code explanation Commentary Sample security • The measures taken to ensure sample security.
 Samples are sun dried in calico bags and then stored in weather-proof shelters.
 HM recovered from the analysis of samples is stored and retrieved as required for mineralogical analysis.
 Sample bags remain in Kenmare custody from drill rig to laboratory.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No audits conducted specifically for sampling.